1 tablet contains:

 Metabolism.
 Dienogest is almost completely metabolized.
 Serum clearance after a single dose is approximately 3.6 l / h.

 Breeding.
 T1 / 2 from plasma is about 8.5-10.8 hours.
-In unchanged form, excreted in the urine in a small amount; in the form of metabolites, by the kidneys and through the gastrointestinal tract in a ratio of about 3: 1 with T1 / 2 - 14.4 hours.
+In unchanged form, excreted in the urine in a small amount; in the form of metabolites, by the kidneys and through the digestive tract in a ratio of about 3: 1 with T1 / 2 - 14.4 hours.

 Equilibrium concentration.
-The pharmacokinetics of dienogest is not affected by the level of GPS in the blood serum.
+The pharmacokinetics of dienogest is not affected by the level of GPS in the serum.
 As a result of daily use of the drug, the level of substance in the serum increases by about 1.5 times.

 Absorption.
 After oral administration, ethinyl estradiol is rapidly and completely absorbed.
 Serum Cmax, equal to approximately 67 ng / ml, is reached in 1.5–4 hours.
 During absorption and first passage through the liver, ethinyl estradiol is metabolized, as a result of which its oral bioavailability averages about 44%.